Learn more about this card and find out how you can apply here.

 It shares the limelight with several other popular student cards.
 Its chief competitors include Discover it for Students, Discover it Chrome for Students, and Citi ThankYou Preferred for College Students.
 It’s also comparable to certain secured credit cards that appeal to students who wish to build or improve their credit.

-- Important Fees: This card does not have an annual fee, foreign transaction fee, or balance transfer fee.
-The late payment fee is $35, and the cash advance fee is the greater of $10 or 3% of the advanced amount.
+This card does not have an annual fee, foreign transaction fee, or balance transfer fee.
+The late payment fee ranges up to $35, and the cash advance fee is the greater of $10 or 3% of the advanced amount.

-- Free FICO Score & CreditWise: Each month, you get a free FICO credit score with your paper or online statement.
-You’re also able to check your FICO score on demand in your online account dashboard.
-Additionally, Capital One gives you a host of credit-building tools and educational content for free.
-The most notable inclusion is the useful CreditWise suite.
+Each month, you get a free credit score with your paper or online statement, thanks to the Capital One CreditWise suite.
+You’re also able to check your score on demand in your online account dashboard.
+Additionally, Capital One CreditWise includes a host of credit-building tools and educational content for free.

 - Good Cash Back Rewards Program.
 The Journey Student Credit Card earns a flat 1% cash back on all purchases.
 That’s a good rate in the student credit card realm, which isn’t known for generous rewards programs.